Retail Sales Merchandiser Job Requirements

 Physical Requirements for Retail Sales Merchandisers:

-Because this position requires the constant handling and distribution of merchandise, Retail Sales Merchandisers must be prepared to travel, drive, and engage in considerable physical activity.
-You will have to be willing and able to lift and move products in this job, and the use of proper safety practices and equipment will be essential.
+Because this position requires the constant handling and distribution of merchandise, retail sales merchandisers must be prepared to travel, drive, and engage in considerable physical activity.
+You must be willing and able to lift and move products in this job, along with the use of proper safety practices and equipment will be essential.

 A college degree is often desired, but not required for Retail Sales Merchandisers.
-Retailing, marketing, or business degrees are preferred, but other degrees or even a high school diploma are often acceptable as well.
+Retailing, marketing, or business degrees are preferred, but other degrees or even a high school diploma may be acceptable as well.

 Salary, Wages, Compensation, Bonuses, and Benefits for Retail Sales Merchandisers:

-Many Retail Sales Merchandiser positions are part-time, with an hourly wage of $12 - $15 per hour, without benefits.
-Full-time positions have an average base salary of $33,000, and sometimes include the opportunity for additional commissions or bonuses.
+Many retail sales merchandiser positions are part-time, with an hourly wage of $12-$16 per hour, oftentimes without benefits.
+Full-time positions have an average base salary of $35,660, according to Nov.
+2018 data from Payscale and sometimes include the opportunity for additional commissions or bonuses.